moodboom/quick-http/README.md

 # quick-http
 An http[s] client and server app skeleton in modern portable C++, focused on easy management of RESTful and websockets APIs, and high performance through a delayed-write model used to serve dynamic html completely from memory.

 I have used this project as a starting point for several others.
+It's not completely polished yet but well on its way.
 It captures patterns and best practices that have worked well for me in production.
 These include:

 * Model View Controller pattern
 * event-driven primary message loop with async multithreaded support (based on boost ASIO)